 The Interfaith Alliance is a Washington lobby to bring different communities of faith together on issues such as immigration reform, marriage equality, and the protection of religious freedom.

 The North American Interfaith Network brings interfaith organizations and religious groups together online and in person with its annual Connect conference, hosted each year by a different member organization.
-For twenty five years, NAIN has sought to promote understanding across traditions and promote the work of member organizations.
+For over thirty years, NAIN has sought to promote understanding across traditions and promote the work of member organizations.

 Interfaith Worker Justice brings a multi-faith voice to labor-related discussions in the United States.
 IWJ and its affiliate chapters tackle issues such as fair wage laws, stopping wage theft, and supporting workers who organize for better working conditions.